Cornea

 Keratoconus

 Keratoconus is a common corneal condition in which the cornea begins to thin.
-As it thins, it loses strength, and aspects of the cornea start to bulge.
-The cornea changes into an abnormal shape, and one’s vision becomes affected.
+As it thins, it loses strength, and the cornea starts to bulge.
+The cornea changes shape, and vision is affected.
 Initially, the vision can be corrected with glasses or contact lenses.
-As the disease progresses, there is loss of vision and corrective lenses may no longer be effective.
-It is recommended that patients with progressive keratoconus undergo early crosslinking treatment of the cornea to prevent the progression of their disease and permanent vision loss.
+As the disease progresses, vision loss occurs, and corrective lenses may no longer be effective.
+It is recommended that patients with progressive keratoconus undergo early corneal crosslinking to prevent disease progression and permanent vision loss.
 This treatment is performed in the office and is the only FDA-approved treatment to halt the progression of keratoconus.
-Patients with severe untreated Keratoconus may need to undergo a full-thickness corneal transplant to restore good vision.
+Patients with severe, untreated Keratoconus may need to undergo a full-thickness corneal transplant to restore good vision.

 Learn More about Keratoconus